 This paper presents the collective position of the First Peoples' Cultural Council (FPCC) and the British Columbia Museums Association (BCMA) on the urgent need for a new National Museum Policy (NMP) that centres on Indigenous rights and autonomy.
 This paper was developed in response to current work being undertaken by the Government of Canada to review and modernize the existing NMP, which was created in 1972 and last updated in 1990.
-FPCC and the BCMA have come together, walking alongside one another, to urge the Government of Canada to be fully engaged with and guided by the expertise of Indigenous Peoples, according to the principles of Free Prior and Informed Consent (FPIC) and in alignment with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), The BCMA and FPCC urge the Government throughout the process of developing a new NMP. of Canada to live up to its moral and legal obligations to uphold Indigenous Peoples' The current NMP does not address key rights to interpret, commemorate and control developments resulting from decades of their heritage by ensuring that modernization Indigenous activism and advocacy, including of the NMP aligns with UNDRIP and allied laws UNDRIP, the Truth and Reconciliation and policies developed over the past three Commission's (TRC's) 94 Calls to Action, the decades.
-This cannot be accomplished without Calls for Justice by the Inquiry into Missing and Indigenous Peoples' full participation and Murdered Indigenous Women and Girls and leadership.
-Recommendations presented at the the signing of the Declaration on the Rights of end of this report describe concrete actions to be Indigenous Peoples Act (DRIPA) in B.C.
-Nor does taken by Canada, the provinces and territories, it reflect recommendations flowing from the Task in collaboration with Indigenous Peoples, to Force Report on Museums and First Peoples, the update the NMP and, more broadly, to ensure International Council of Museums (ICOM) Code of that Indigenous heritage revitalization is well-Ethics or the Canadian Museums Association's supported across museum and government (CMA's) report Moved to Action: Activating UNDRIP sectors. in Canadian Museums.
+FPCC and the BCMA have come together, walking alongside one another, to urge the Government of Canada to be fully engaged with and guided by the expertise of Indigenous Peoples, according to the principles of Free Prior and Informed Consent (FPIC) and in alignment with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), throughout the process of developing a new NMP.

+The current NMP does not address key developments resulting from decades of Indigenous activism and advocacy, including UNDRIP, the Truth and Reconciliation Commission's (TRC's) 94 Calls to Action, the Calls for Justice by the Inquiry into Missing and Murdered Indigenous Women and Girls and the signing of the Declaration on the Rights of Indigenous Peoples Act (DRIPA) in B.C.
+Nor does it reflect recommendations flowing from the Task Force Report on Museums and First Peoples, the International Council of Museums (ICOM) Code of Ethics or the Canadian Museums Association's (CMA's) report Moved to Action: Activating UNDRIP in Canadian Museums.
 The federal government's national engagement and review of the NMP is an opportunity for the Canadian government to make meaningful change by creating a more robust, influential and inclusive policy and protocols respecting Indigenous heritage and Canadian museums.